12 Reasons Why Red Log Plant is Losing Leaves and their Solutions

 Remedies

-Take the Red Log Plant out of its pot and inspect the roots.
-Brown-black mushy roots indicate root-rot, trim them off and treat the healthy roots with a fungicidal solution.
+Slip the Red Log Plant out of its pot and inspect the roots.
+Brown-black mushy roots indicate root-rot, trim them off and treat the healthy roots with a fungicidal solution as per the manufacturer's recommendations.

 Peperomia verticillata, Red Log Plant